 The bacteria that causes Lyme disease is transmitted by two types of ticks – the Western black-legged tick and the deer tick – and can affect dogs of all ages, breeds, and sizes.
 The geographic range of Lyme disease is expanding and is now found in more U.S. states and some Canadian provinces.
 Ticks are often hard to spot, making it incredibly difficult to spot a tick bite, and symptoms of Lyme disease are often difficult to detect until several months after infection.
 Learn more about Lyme disease and the importance of protecting your pet or see the number of reported Lyme disease cases in dogs in your area.

-Despite its name, Rocky Mountain spotted fever is found throughout the U.S. and Canada, though its highest concentration is in the Rocky Mountain states, California, and the Southeast.
+Despite its name, Rocky Mountain spotted fever is found throughout the U.S. and Canada.
 This infection can appear suddenly, with severe illness that can be life threatening if not diagnosed quickly.
 Find out what to watch for and how it’s diagnosed.

 This tick-borne disease is caused by a blood parasite that infects a dog’s red blood cells.
 Dogs can become infected when feeding ticks pass the microscopic parasites, known as Babesia, to them.
 Like other tick-borne diseases, symptoms are often vague and sometimes difficult to identify.
 Learn more about signs, symptoms, and treatment of babesiosis.